Palmoze5/hiring-engineers/answers.md

-Your answers to the questions go here.
+YourHello answers to the questions go here.

+Hello,

+Attached are screenshots, Index.html, Yaml